0dotxyz/switchboard-crossbar-hosting/README.md

     1. Then you do a `pulumi up` to update the state.
     2. Then you can do a `pulumi destroy` to destroy the infrastructure.
 3. If your certs don't work, delete them: `kubectl delete certificate crossbar-us-{region}-tls-secret --context=gke_{project_name}_{region}_crossbar-{region}-cluster`

+# Contributing

+Contributions are welcome.
+Simply create an issue first, we can discuss the changes you want to make.
+If you want to make a change, you can fork the repo and create a pull request.